-For matriculation in the Medical School-the five-year professional curriculum leading to the degree of Doctor of Medicine-the student must have attained senior standing in the premedical curriculum in the College of Letters and Science (see page 76).
+For matriculation in the Medical School-the five-year professional curriculum leading to the degree of Doctor of Medicine-the student must have attained senior standing in the premedical curriculum in the College of Letters and Science (see page 78).

 All applicants for admission to the Medical School are required to take the Medical Aptitude Test of the Association of American Medical Colleges.
-This examination will be given in December, 1940, for students applying for admission to a medical school in 1941; information concerning the place and date may be obtained from the Begistrar.
+This examination is given annually at various colleges and universities, including the University of California.
+The date upon which the examination is to be held in Los Angeles will be announced later.